 Another thing would be the NiCD (Nickel-Cadmium) batteries.
 While the battery life is more than great, NiCD is an older battery technology.
 Most newer clippers run on Lithium-ion, which is the modern standard.

-Last but not least, it’ll be a bit tricky to use this as a hair clipper for fades.
+Last but not least in this Andis BGR Clipper review, it’ll be a bit tricky to use this as a hair clipper for fades.
 As a detachable Andis clipper, BGRc will need you to swap out blades to perform “layers”.

 People searching for a balding clipper also need to think twice.
 The #000 won’t cut that close, but you can also fetch a #0000 size CeramicEdge blade.